vivien-z/vivien-z/README.md

 <h1 align="center">Hi 👋, I'm Yuanyuan Zhu</h1>
-<h3 align="center">A self-motivated former accountant, fascinated by how much technology could change the world around us, decided to switch careers to be a developer.</h3>
+<h3 align="center">A self-motivated former accountant, fascinated by how much technology could change the world around us, switching careers to be a developer.</h3>

 - 🔭 I’m currently looking for juninor job opportunities.
 Have a look at [my portfolio](https://www.yuanyuan-zhu.com/)